- The Definition of Brachycephaly

 Noisy or labored breathing

 Extremely labored or noisy breathing while exercising or while sleeping may signal breathing issues.
-Snoring might be funny and cute; however, it isn’t a good indication for these pets.
+Snoring might be funny and cute; however, these abnormalities aren't a good indication for these pets.

 Collapsing or fainting after exercising may happen because of a lack of oxygen.
-Canines that have this syndrome also may cough, vomit, gag or retch if they develop Hiatal hernias from the additional effort of their organs necessary to breathe.
+Affected dogs that have this syndrome also may cough, vomit, gag or retch if they develop Hiatal hernias from the additional effort of their organs necessary to breathe.